From February Kiwi businesses will be able to make a bid for a share of a new $22 million fund that’s been created to help improve workpla...

 If an employee is not able to attend work, discuss any availability of sick leave, annual leave, special leave or leave without pay.

-The above options may require a process in order to carry them out safely, so reach out to the Advice Team for specific guidance and documentation support.
+The above options may require a process in order to carry them out safely, so reach out to an Employment Relations specialist for specific guidance and documentation support and if you are a client, contact the Advice Team.

 Make sure you’re getting only correct, official health and travel from Government sources.
 Resources are listed below: